AlisaFox/C-projects/triangle&wiki/README.md

 ## What is happening right now?

-For the triangle I finished the first part of the assignment, but I could not draw the Sierpinski triangle.
+For the triangle / rhombus / diamond thingy I finished the first part of it, but I could not draw the Sierpinski triangle.
 (At this point I probably could).

 The second part is complete.
 The task was to extract all links to wikipidea with a title from a text file with a bunch of html formatted